-This article, How to Choose a Portable Induction Cooktop (And the Best Ones to Buy), was first published in August, 2017.
+This article, How to Choose a Portable Induction Cooktop (And the Best Ones to Buy), was last updated January, 2018.

 If you've been thinking about getting a portable induction cooker, you've probably done a little bit of research.